10 Ways to Get Out in Cricket: Dismissals Explained

 Cricket continues to evolve and we may see subtle changes to those laws in the future but the ten dismissals are well-established and should remain so for the time being.

 On the other hand, there are cases when dismissals occur in incomprehensible ways, due either to the batsman’s mistake or a bad umpiring decision.
-At those particular occasions these dismissals seem to be less clear and up to debate.
+At those particular occasions these dismissals seem to be less clear and up for debate.